1957 NFL season

 The 1957 NFL season was the 38th regular season of the National Football League.
+After a 6-game preseason slate, the league's 12 teams played a 12-game league schedule — 72 regular season contests in all.

-The season ended with the Detroit Lions defeating the Cleveland Browns in the NFL championship game, 59–14.
+The season ended on Sunday, December 28, with a "World's Championship Playoff" held in the home city of the Western Conference champions, won 59–14 by the Detroit Lions over the Cleveland Browns.

+This was followed by the "All Star Pro-Bowl Game" held January 11, 1959, in Los Angeles, a game won by the East, 28–21.

 Draft

-The 1957 NFL Draft was held on November 26, 1956, and January 31, 1957, at Philadelphia's Warwick Hotel and The Bellevue-Stratford Hotel.
+The 1957 NFL draft was held on November 26, 1956, and January 31, 1957, at Philadelphia's Warwick Hotel and The Bellevue-Stratford Hotel.
 With the first pick, the Green Bay Packers selected halfback Paul Hornung from the University of Notre Dame.